decretist/Dissertation/Chapter3/chapter3.markdown

 "is in the same relation of antecedence to his work as a father to his child."[62]
-Barthes argues that authors cannot be Authors---no person or persons can have a parent-child relationship to a text since all literary texts are socially constructed.
-Barthes's observation is directly relevant to the problem of the authorship of the *dicta*.
-They are "a tissue of quotations drawn from the innumerable centres of culture."[63]
-Gratian may therefore be the author of the *dicta* but he is not their Author.
+Barthes argues that authors cannot be Authors---no person or persons can have a parent-child relationship to a text since all literary texts, which he describes as "a tissue of quotations drawn from the innumerable centres of culture,"[63] are socially constructed.
+This description is certainly more applicable to the *dicta* than to the modern texts that Barthes had in mind.
+Gratian may be the author of the *dicta* but he is not their Author.

 Barthes's central argument is against precisely the kind of reading that is prevalent in scholarship on Gratian and the *Decretum*: